History of Mudjacking

 Mudjacking Concrete Lifting Method Process

-• 1” holes are marked and spaced every 3 to 4 feet in a grid pattern on the concrete pad, depending how the concrete is sunk.
-Depending how much the concrete is sunk 2 rows minimum or more is put in the concrete to properly raise and fill the concrete pad.
+• 1” holes are marked and spaced approx. every 3 feet in a grid pattern on the concrete pad, depending how the concrete is sunk.
+Depending the concrete project being lifted and how much the concrete is sunk determines how many rows of holes are put into the concrete to properly raise the concrete and fill voids.

-• A mix of sand, fine clay and cement is blended together with water, creating a flowable slurry mix.
+• A mix of sand, fine clay and type 10 hydraulic cement is blended together with water, creating a flowable grout mix.

-• A hydraulic pump injects the blended mudjacking material underneath the concrete filling the voids, which then raises the concrete to its intended height.
+• A hydraulic pump injects the blended grout material underneath the concrete filling the voids, which then raises the concrete to its intended height.

 • Once finished, the concrete lifting job is then cleaned and washed with a pressure washer.

-• The drilled 1” holes are then filled and patched with a grout.
+• The drilled 1” holes are then filled and patched with a concrete repair grout.

 Mudjacking Material

-• Caliber Mudjacking Ltd uses a high quality materials consisting of sand, fine clay and type 10 hydraulic cement mixed with water, creating a slurry mix.
+• Caliber Mudjacking Ltd uses a high quality materials consisting of sand, fine clay and type 10 hydraulic cement mixed with water, creating a grout mix.

 • Environmentally friendly.